solidi/learning-notes/hobbies/plastic-modeling.md

 ## Techniques

-1. Clean top of jar of paint before closing the lid.
 1. Use a clip to hold the backing of the water slide decal when placing on the model.
 1. Use hobby knife and decal softener to flatten bubbled/silvered dried decals.

+## Rituals

+1. Clean top of jar of paint before closing the lid.
+1. Clean airbrush needle and pot well with q-tip after every use.

 ### Body Prep